How to close your bank account

 Shop around for a new account

 Perhaps you’re looking for an account that doesn’t charge monthly fees or you want more ATM flexibility.
-Maybe you’re after a savings account that lets you earn some interest on the cash sitting in your account.
+Maybe you’re after a high-yield savings account that lets you earn some interest on the cash sitting in your account.

-Update debit and credit information
+Update direct deposit and bill pay information

 These will include things like:

 - Direct deposit.

 - Regular direct debit payments for credit cards or loans.

 - Direct debit agreements for insurance policies, gym memberships, regular subscriptions or utility bill payments.